Building Trust Through Engagement

 "Feet on the Street"

-EHP advances community resilience efforts through and environmental health through deep, granular community engagement and co-design processes that promote equitable community participation in planning and designing climate and quality-of-life solutions.
-We are the “feet on the street”, building trusted relationships, learning about lived experiences, and sharing residents stories with local officials.
+EHP advances community resilience efforts and environmental health through deep, granular community engagement and co-design processes that promote equitable community participation in planning and designing climate and quality-of-life solutions.

-Workshops and Training for Women Going Green Business Startups : Atlanta, GA
+Conducting Workshop for Women Going Green Business Startups : Atlanta, GA

 I